jamesaoverton/OBOFoundry.github.io/faq/what-is-the-build-field.md

 ...
 ```

-This is instructions for the central OBO library build pipeline which
+These are instructions for the central OBO library build pipeline which
 runs nightly.
 This ensures creation of correct obo and owl files for
 each ontology.